 What's the longest I can go without having a job on OPT?
+Can I be unemployed?

 Unemployment time starts 'counting' on the OPT start date listed on your EAD (the card you get when your OPT has been approved).

 Is there a grace period after I have reached 90 days of unemployment?

-No. If you have exhausted your 90 days of unemployment and are not employed at least 20 hours per week, we recommend you leave the country immediately and inform OIA so we can cancel your remaining OPT time.
+No. If you have exhausted your 90 days of unemployment and are not employed at least 20 hours per week, we are expected to leave the country immediately and inform OIA so we can cancel your remaining OPT time.
 You are allowed 90 days of unemployment for the duration of your OPT.
 If you stay in the U.S. without a job after you’ve been unemployed for 90 days, you will begin to accrue days of unlawful presence.
 This can cause negative immigration consequences, especially for future U.S. immigration applications.

 Unpaid internships or volunteer positions count as OPT employment.
 While you are looking for something more permanent or paid, you may want to consider finding a non-profit or other volunteer opportunity related to your field.
 Working will stop the unemployment clock and give you more time to search for a job.
 It doesn’t have to be your dream job or something you want to do forever.